authomatic/authomatic/doc/source/reference/javascript.rst

+.. _js:

 JavaScript
 ----------

-There is the ``authomatic.js`` library available with a tiny interface which makes your life even easier.
+The ``authomatic.js`` library is here to make your life even easier.
+It has a very tiny interface similar to it's Python sibling.
+Yo can use it to:

+* Process the *login procedure* in a popup window.
+* Access **protected resources** in the most efficient way without any hussle.

 .. warning::

-   The library is dependent on |jquery|!
+   The library is dependent on |jquery|_!

+.. _js_setup:

 .. js:function:: authomatic.setup(options)